 A Stickley keyed tenon is not simply a visual design element.
 The wedge, or key, is fitted into a slot in the tenon to lock it into place.

 The key is then glued into place, adding powerful strength to important joints on large pieces of furniture.

 Most Stickley door joints are tenoned, glued, and pinned with wooden pins.
 The pins lock the joint, supplying additional strength.

 This joint would hold together even without the use of glue.
 Some styles are pinned from the front and are visible, others from the back.

 Four quartersawn solid white oak boards are mitered and then glued around a center post.
 This distinctive Leopold Stickley construction technique best displays the oak’s ray flake.

 Simply gluing boards together to make a post yields an unsightly glue line and grain variation.
 Gustav Stickley achieved a similar effect with oak veneer.
-This feature is used in Mission styles exclusively.

 We believe the inside of each door should be as handsome as the outside.

-Making panels this way is more costly and more labor intensive, however, it is much more attractive than randomly matched boards.
+This painstaking process creates beautifully grained panels on Stickley doors.
+This method is more costly and labor intensive, but the result is much more attractive than randomly matched boards.